EGR304-2025-F-103/egr304-2025-f-103.github.io/docs/06-team-block-diagram.md

 * Importance:

-This subsystem is the main brain of the Automatic Door Opener.
-The motor takes information from the flex sensor, the rotary encoder, and the two distance sensors to determine if it should move forward or backward.
-It also uses the information given to stop and wait for more input if there are problems with movement.
+This subsystem provides precise feedback on the door’s position and rotation.
+The rotary encoder sends digital signals to the microcontroller, allowing it to track how far and in what direction the motor has turned.
+This information is crucial for ensuring the door opens and closes accurately without over-rotating or stalling.
+Without this feedback, the system wouldn’t know the exact position of the door, leading to inconsistent or unsafe operation.

-Link to Draw.io is [here]().
+Link to Draw.io is [here](https://drive.google.com/file/d/13LKkwTJjgqqxmauylCVNC0H4SzO0dGRc/view?usp=sharing).

-Link to subsystem website is [here]().
+Link to subsystem website is [here](https://chvisto.github.io/01-Block-Diagram/Block-Diagram/).

 ## Summary